mattermost/docs/doc/installation/deployment.md

 ### Initial root password

-Select a root password for your gitlab install.
+Select a root password for your GitLab install.
 The root account will have full administrative access and can be used to create other accounts.

 *Include these options in your helm install command:*